About the Billing Process

 Once your insurance company has made payment, we will send you a balance statement for any amount your insurance did not cover.
 Subsequent monthly statements and/or letters will be sent to you indicating your new balance after any payments or adjustments.

+Ultimately, you are responsible for payment of the account.
 Please contact your insurance company if it has not paid for your service or procedure after 30 days.

 You can contact your insurance company by: